julian-molina/Documentation/docs/pages/suite/suite-charting-space-hierarchy.md

 ---
-title:  Charting System Hierarchy
+title:  Charting Space Hierarchy
 summary: "Hover your mouse over a node for a quick definition, and click for the details."
 sidebar: suite_sidebar
-permalink: suite-charting-system-hierarchy.html
+permalink: suite-charting-space-hierarchy.html
 toc: false
 ---